khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

 title: Meditation
 date: 2025-07-19T01:07:00.000+08:00
 draft: false
-tags:
+categories:
   - Essay
   - Reflection
+mediumLink: www.google.com
 ---
 This long essay is mainly inspired by Marcus Aurelius’s Meditation.
 I am trying to make this essay more poetic, to challenge myself in writing in English.

 I did not write this essay to be admired, nor to teach others how to live, but to remind myself.
 Of who I am, of who I must strive to be, and of the people whose virtues I hope to reflect.